Belleville Bulls: Arena

-The team has played all homes games at the Belleville Yardmen Arena (capacity 3,257) for the existence of the franchise.
+The team played their homes games at the Belleville Yardmen Arena (capacity 3,257) for the existence of the franchise.
 The Yardmen Arena is part of the Quinte Sports Centre which is composed of the Yardmen Arena and the Wally Dever arena which is home to the Belleville McFarlands, an OHA Senior team, and is also used by minor hockey teams.